lindell/multi-gitter/docs/README.template.md

 ## Token

 To use multi-gitter, a token that is allowed to list repositories and create pull requests is needed.
+This token can either be set in the `GITHUB_TOKEN` or `GITLAB_TOKEN` environment variable, or by using the `--token` flag.

 ### GitHub
 [How to generate a GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Make sure to give to `repo` permissions.